raphlcx/blog/content/posts/javascript-module-import-hoisting.md

 c
 ```

-It works, ES6 modules are hoisted!
-It hoists and executes the two `import` statements first, which executes the `console.log` from both of the imported modules, printing 'a' and 'b' respectively.
-Then, the rest of the `console.log` in the index file are executed, printing the value of the constant `A` and `B`, and finally the literal string 'c'.
+It works!
+JavaScript hoists ES6 modules.
+It executes the two `import` statements first, containing the `console.log` from the imported modules, printing "a" and "b" respectively.
+Then, it executes the rest of the `console.log` in the index file, printing the constant value `A` and `B`, and finally the literal string "c".

 ## Wrapping up

 So yes, ES6 modules are indeed hoisted.
-For TypeScript, by default it does not seem to transpile `import` statement to native ES6 import, but maybe there is an option flag to trigger it to do so ...
+For TypeScript, by default, it does not seem to transpile the `import` statement to native ES6 import, but maybe there is an option flag to trigger it to do so ...